50+ key elderly caregiver interview questions

 Hiring an elderly caregiver requires a few steps, including:

-- Optional: introduce the candidate to the patient
+- Optional: introducing the candidate to the patient

-- Offer the job to your first-choice candidate!
+- Offering the job to your first-choice candidate!

 This process may take weeks or even months.
 You should start early and don’t give up until you find who you think is a good fit.